11 Squeaky-Clean Facts About Spit

 Your body typically produces the most saliva in the late afternoon, and the least at night.
 Salivation is controlled by the autonomic nervous system (much like your heartbeat), meaning it’s an unconscious process.

 Salivation has five distinct phases, most triggered by the passage of food through the body.
 Not all of them are a good thing.
 The first type of salivation is cephalic, the kind that occurs when you see or smell something delicious.
 The buccal phase is the body’s reflexive response to the actual presence of food in the mouth (which aids in swallowing).
-The oesophageal involves the stimulation of the salivary glands as food moves through the oesophogus.
+The esophageal involves the stimulation of the salivary glands as food moves through the esophagus.
 The gastric phase happens when something irritates your stomach—like when you’re just about to puke.
 The intestinal phase is triggered by a food that doesn’t agree with you passing through the upper intestine.

 There’s a reason the phrase “lick your wounds” came about.
 Spit is full of infection-battling white blood cells.
 And, according to a 2015 study in the journal Blood, neutrophils—a type of white blood cell—are more effective at killing bacteria if they come from saliva than from anywhere else in the body.
 So adding saliva to a wound gives the body a powerful backup as it fights off infection.